stefan-it/gc4lm/README.md

 # GC4ELECTRA

 The first large pre-trained language model on the GC4 corpus is an ELECTRA-based model: *GC4ELECTRA*.
 It was trained with the same parameters as the Turkish ELECTRA model on a v3-32 TPU.
-It uses the 64k vocabulary (32k model is currently training).
+It uses the **64k** vocabulary (32k model is currently training).

 **Notice**: we do not release **one** model.
-Instead, we release all model checkpoints (100k steps), for more research possibilities.
+Instead, we release all model checkpoints (with a 100k step-width), for more research possibilities.

 The following checkpoints are available from the Hugging Face Model Hub.
 Thanks Hugging Face for providing this amazing infrastructure!!